-- d) Persons enrolled in the E&D Waiver who elect to receive PCS must allow providers to utilize the Mississippi Medicaid Electronic Visit Verification (EVV) system and must: - 1) Not allow the one (1) time password (OTP) device to be removed from their home except by the Case Management Agency if an OTP is being utilized, and - 2) Not submit service begin and end times on behalf of personal care provider. - 4.
-In-Home or Institutional Respite Services In-Home or Institutional Respite Services, either in an institutional or home setting, is covered for persons unable to care for themselves in the absence, or need for relief, of the person's primary full-time, live-in caregiver(s) on a short-term basis during a crisis situation and/or scheduled relief to the primary caregiver(s) to prevent, delay or avoid premature institutionalization of the person. - a) In-Home Respite Care Services are non-medical, unskilled services which are covered: - 1) For the person who: - (a) Is home-bound due to physical or mental impairments and unable to leave home unassisted, and - (b) Requires twenty-four (24) hour assistance by the caregiver, and cannot be safely left alone and unattended for any period of time. - 2) No more than sixty (60) hours per month are allowed.
-In-Home Respite services in excess of sixteen (16) continuous hours must be prior approved by the case management team. - 3) When the person enrolled in the E&D Waiver who elects to receive In-Home Respite allows the provider to utilize the Mississippi Medicaid Electronic Visit Verification (EVV) system must: - (a) Not allow the one (1) time password (OTP) devices to be removed from their home except by the Case Management Agency if an OTP is being utilized, and - (b) Not submit service begin and end times on behalf of the personal care provider. - b) Institutional Respite Care Services are covered only when provided in a Mississippi Medicaid enrolled Title XIX hospital, nursing facility, or licensed swing bed facility.
+- 4) Ensuring all Office of Inspector General (OIG) and Nursing and Exclusion checks are completed timely and maintained appropriately. - 5) Ensuring all Corrective Action Plans are implemented appropriately. - 6) Ensuring immediate access to all beneficiary and employee records as required for audit purposes. - e) Persons enrolled in the E&D Waiver who elect to receive PCS must allow providers to utilize the Mississippi Medicaid Electronic Visit Verification (EVV) system and must adhere to and support all policies, rules and regulations in the operations of the EVV system. - 4.
+In-Home or Institutional Respite Services In-Home Respite (IHR) or Institutional Respite Services, either in an institutional or home setting, is covered for beneficiaries unable to care for themselves in the absence, or need for relief, of the beneficiary's primary full-time, live-in caregiver(s) on a short-term basis during a crisis situation and/or scheduled relief to the primary caregiver(s) to prevent, delay or avoid premature institutionalization of the beneficiary. - a) In-Home Respite services are non-medical, unskilled services. - 1) IHR services are covered when a beneficiary: - (a) Is unable to leave home unassisted due to physical or mental impairments, and - (b) Requires twenty-four (24) hour assistance by a caregiver and cannot be safely left alone and unattended for any period of time. - 2) No more than sixty (60) hours of IHR services per month are allowed.
+IHR services in excess of sixteen (16) continuous hours must be prior approved by the case management team. - 3) When the person enrolled in the E&D Waiver who elects to receive In-Home Respite allows the provider to utilize the Mississippi Medicaid EVV system must adhere to and support all policies, rules and regulations in the operations of the EVV system. - b) IHR staff responsibilities for respite service include, but are not limited to, the following: - 1) The IHR staff providing direct respite care must provide one or more of the following primary activities: - (a) Companionship, - (b) Support or general supervision, or